WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 )
 ```

-When you run scissor screening with the same data, you can use the intermediate data to speed up the screening process.
+You can use the intermediate data for repeated runs.
 This is an inherent feature of the `scissor`.

 ```{r scissor_screening_cache}
 scissor_result = Screen(